apigee-labs/rapier/README.md

 produce specifications that describe higher quality APIs. \[1\]

 Rapier takes a data-oriented approach to API design, which fits the model of REST and the world-wide-web.
-If your mental model of an API is network of HTTP resources identified and located using URLs, you should be confortable with Rapier.
+If your mental model of a web API is network of HTTP resources identified and located using URLs, you should be confortable with Rapier.
 If your model of a web API consists of 'end-points' with 'parameters' (i.e. a more traditional service-oriented model), you may find the Rapier approach does not fit with your mental model.
 The data-oriented style and the service-oriented styles have equivalant expressiveness but they look different and require you to think differently.